 You can rem out the outer loop if you wish, so that the code only runs for the Active Sheet rather than looping through the whole Workbook

 The following Event code is inserted on both of the P & L Report sheets

 NOTE: The routine to CreatePTNames doesn't need to be included on the sheet using GPD, as those range names are not required.

 Private Sub Worksheet_Activate() Application.EnableEvents = False Application.ScreenUpdating = False ThisWorkbook.RefreshAll CreatePTNames Me.Activate Application.EnableEvents = True Application.ScreenUpdating = True End Sub

-Download one of the following zipped sample workbooks --
+Download either of the following zipped sample workbooks

 Find more of Roger's tutorials and sample files here: Sample Files - Roger Govier